meteor-activeroute/legacy/README.md

 ## Package rename

-Because of support for `meteorhacks:flow-router` I decided to rename `zimme:iron-router-active` to `zimme:active-route` with version `2.0.0`.
+Because of support for `meteorhacks:flow-router` I've decided to rename `zimme:iron-router-active` to `zimme:active-route` with version `2.0.0`.

 ## Install